FormPress/FormPress/README.md

 http://localhost:3000
 ```

-## Enviroment Variables
+## Environment Variables

-To get the full experience of FormPress in terms of its features, a number of enviroment variables has to be set.
+To get the full experience of FormPress in terms of its features, a number of environment variables has to be set.
 Nevertheless, the app will run just fine but with fewer features.

-Enviromental variables are added by adding lines to **.env** file in **formpress** root directory.
+Environment variables are added by adding lines to **.env** file in **formpress** root directory.
 Open **.env** file (_if it does not exist, you can create one_) with your favourite text editor and add the following lines:

 #### **1. JSON Web Token**